joergschultzelutter/mpad/docs/command_keywords/action_commands.md

 - ```Mountain View, CA; US``` will try to return the Wx data for ```Mountain View, CA, United States```
 - ```Holzminden; de``` will try to return the Wx data for ```Holzminden, Germany```

-#### Default Wx example response
+#### Example response

 (applicable to all wx request types)

-A wx response consists of 1..n lines, dependent on how much data is available.
+A wx response consists of 1..n lines, The actual content as well as the message lenght is dependent on how much data is actually available.
 Here is an example for a wx report in metric format:

 ```10-Jan-21 San Francisco,CA overcast clouds morn:10c day:13c eve:12c```